cosmos/ibc/docs/ibc/2_IBC_TERMINOLOGY.md

 To *trust* a blockchain or validator set means to expect that the validator set will behave in a particular way (such as < 1/3 Byzantine) relative to a well-defined consensus & state machine protocol.

-### Authorization
+### Authentication

-*Authorization* refers to the protocols used to ensure that datagrams were in fact sent by a particular chain and associated state alterations committed by it.
+*Authentication* refers to the protocols used to ensure that datagrams were in fact sent by a particular chain and associated state alterations committed by it.

 ### Equivocation